 Figure 1: Temperature distribution during a spinning process

 Our meshless CFD simulation software NOGRID points computes the real glass flow and temperature distribution during the spinning step.
 Comparisons with various experimental data have shown the high precision of the simulation of this intricate flow process.
-The short computation time allows our customers to incorporate the simulation into the design process to find an optimal design for the mold, thus saving time and effort in the design phase and increasing product quality.
+The short computation time allows our customers incorporating the simulation into the design process to find an optimal design for the mold, thus saving time and effort in the design phase and increasing product quality.